Jesse Marsch: Leeds United

 On February 28, 2022, Marsch was appointed as head coach of Premier League side Leeds United and signed a three-year deal following the departure of Marcelo Bielsa.
 He was the third American national to manage in the Premier League, after Bob Bradley and German-born David Wagner.
 The British press remarked that Marsch would have to combat prejudiced attitudes toward American soccer coaches.

 In Marsch's first game as Leeds coach, the team lost 1–0 at Leicester City on March 5; they won at the third attempt eight days later, 2–1 at home to Norwich City.
 On May 22, Marsch guided Leeds to a 2–1 win away at Brentford to help the club avoid relegation in 17th position; it was the first time since 2011 that a team survived despite being in the relegation zone at the start of the final day.

 Leeds only managed to pick up six points in their first 11 games of the 2022–23 season.
-In their 12th game, against title contenders Liverpool, Marsch guided Leeds to a 2–1 win away from home, their first win at Anfield since 2001 and becoming the first team to beat Liverpool there since Fulham in 2020–21.
-Leeds continued to struggle and only managed six points in their next eight games, which led to Marsch being sacked on February 6, 2023, with the club sitting 17th in the table.
-The club were relegated to the Championship at the end of the 2022–23 season.
+In their 12th game, against title contenders Liverpool, Marsch guided Leeds to a 2–1 win away from home, their first win at Anfield since 2001 and becoming the first team to defeat Liverpool there since Fulham in 2020–21.
+Leeds continued to struggle and only managed six points in their next eight games, which led to Marsch being dismissed on February 6, 2023, with the club sitting 17th in the table.
+The club were subsequently relegated to the Championship at the end of the 2022–23 season.